The Snowling Queen

 TAM: And why, this precious flower, guest?

-WENDELL: To be true, ’tis for my sister, Queen Tam.
+WENDELL: In sooth, ’tis for my sister, O Queen Tam.

-To give us wickedness, and drive us forth,
+To give us wickedness, and stamp us out,

 And only to aid her.